 Whereas: It is fit and proper that these brave service members be recognized for their sacrifice.
 Therefore be it

-Resolved: That the Oregon State Grange adopt as its official policy that a monument be erected recognizing the service and sacrifice of all Oregon veterans, of all military branches, who have suffered disability in service to our county.
+Resolved: That the Oregon State Grange adopt as its official policy that a monument be erected recognizing the service and sacrifice of all Oregon veterans, of all military branches, who have suffered disability in service to our country.
 And be it further

 Resolved: That the Oregon State Grange apply for permission from Oregon State Parks to erect a monument on Oregon State Park property at the Oregon State Capitol dedicated to disabled veterans.
 And be it further